claint76/inivation-docs/Hardware user guides/User_guide_-_DAVIS_USB3_development_kit.md

 software and preferably use an integrated developer environment (IDE) (e.g. netbeans) to run the latest code base.

-The camera output can be processed by jAER or cAER or libcaer; see [inilabs software user guides](https://inivation.com/support/software/).
+The camera output can be processed by jAER or cAER or libcaer; see [inivation software user guides](https://inivation.com/support/software/).
 The Getting Started guide here covers use in jAER.